 Do You Know What Psychedelic Art is?

-Are You Experienced?
-To Step into the World of Psychedelic Art
+Are You Experienced To Step into the World of Psychedelic Art?

-Let’s be realistic, the first thing that comes to mind when we think about psychedelic art is the sixties and seventies rock music, and drugs off course.
-But the whole phenomena of psychedelic art was present even before psychedelic rock emerged on the music scene.
-There were many attempts in the history of art to free the artistic process of the rational restrictions and artists have been experimenting with the mind-altering substances for centuries.
+Let’s be realistic, the first thing that comes to mind when we think about psychedelic art is the sixties and seventies rock music, and of course – drugs.
+But the whole phenomenon of psychedelic art was present even before psychedelic rock emerged on the music scene.
+There were many attempts in the history of art to free the artistic process of rational restrictions and artists have been experimenting with the mind-altering substances for centuries.
 Let us just remember romanticism whose manifesto was built on the exploration of the imaginative with a little help of absinthe or opium or both occasionally, or surrealism and the concept of the unconsciousness rooted in psychoanalysis.
 However, the thing that undisputedly triggered the birth of psychedelic art as we know it was Albert Hoffman’s discovery of LSD, which was embraced by the artists who found their inspiration in those liberating experiences only drugs can provide.
-On the other hand, the connection between hallucinogenic drugs and psychedelic art lead to the strong critique of the style itself, as it was seen as the mere attempt to recreate the sensual and visual experiences of the artist on drugs and without any further aesthetic value.
+On the other hand, the connection between hallucinogenic drugs and trippy, psychedelic art lead to the strong critique of the style itself, as it was seen as the mere attempt to recreate the sensual and visual experiences of the artist on drugs and without any further aesthetic value.
 Those who were more tolerant and a bit less elitist about the new movement spotted the connection between psychedelic art and historic genres such as Art Nouveau, Op-art and even surrealism.

 Counterculture, Rock Posters, Underground Comix

 Even though critics were eager to discard the movement in aesthetic terms, psychedelic art was not insignificant, as they might have thought, especially if we have in mind its relation to the emergence of counterculture.
-The generation of “baby boomers” who started questioning the political and social values of the post-war America was mainly responsible for the birth of psychedelic art and wider psychedelic movement.
-The protests against the cultural values of their parents, segregation, war, social norms of the consumerist America in the 1950’s were also followed by their turn towards the eastern spirituality and explorations of their newly found sexual liberties.
+The generation of “baby boomers” who started questioning the political and social values of post-war America was mainly responsible for the birth of psychedelic art and wider psychedelic movement.
+The protests against the cultural values of their parents, segregation, war, social norms of consumerist America in the 1950s were also followed by their turn towards the eastern spirituality and explorations of their newly found sexual liberties.
 The rejection of the mainstream culture was followed by the establishment of the new one, most notable in the new music genres like psychedelic rock.
-The new music was quickly followed by new cover artworks which to this day stand as some of the best and most important examples of the psychedelic art.
-Wes Wilson, Peter Max and Victor Moscoso are probably the best-known poster artists in the sixties and their work has shaped a whole new generation of musicians and their audience.
-Wes Wilson was the first to introduce the popular psychedelic font which made the letters look like they were moving, and Victor Moscoso used the vibrating colors effect to achieve that specific psychedelic aesthetics in his work.
+The new music was quickly followed by new cover artworks which to this day stand as some of the best and most important examples of psychedelic art.
+Wes Wilson, Peter Max and Victor Moscoso are probably the best-known poster artists in the sixties and their work have shaped a whole new generation of musicians and their audience.
+Wes Wilson was the first to introduce the popular psychedelic font which made the letters look like they were moving, and Victor Moscoso used the vibrating colors effect to achieve that specific psychedelic aesthetics in his artworks.
 That very same aesthetics, forming in the poster works was further explored in the underground comix, the other important phenomena which was at its peak during the golden years of psychedelia.

 60s Psychedelic Art Posters